nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 &nbsp;
 &nbsp;

-Quantum laughter echoes, fading away,
+Quantum laughter echoes, fading away

 In the quantum comedy, where marvels hold sway

-So here's our song, a marvel for you to see,
+So here's our song, a marvel for you to see

 In the world of qubits, where laughter is free